OpenDataManchester/training-and-resources/Pick-N-Mix/Re-Using Data/readme.md

 What you'll need
 It's recommended that attendees should already be familiar with the basic methods of qualitative or quantitative data research.

-More information
+More information:

-The UK Data Service website: https://www.ukdataservice.ac.uk/ More news and events from the UKDS: https://www.ukdataservice.ac.uk/news-and-events/
+- The UK Data Service website: https://www.ukdataservice.ac.uk/

-- UK Data Service website: [https://www.ukdataservice.ac.uk/](https://www.ukdataservice.ac.uk/)
+- More news and events from the UKDS: https://www.ukdataservice.ac.uk/news-and-events/
 - Patty Doran on Twitter: [https://twitter.com/Patty_NZ](https://twitter.com/Patty_NZ)